-The bookstore accepts credit/debit cards, PayPal or Cougar Card (Flex, Cougar Cash and Financial Aid).
+The bookstore accepts credit/debit cards and financial aid.

 Center for Accessibility Resources

 The mission of the Center for Accessibility Resources at Saint Xavier University is to ensure that qualified individuals with disabilities are afforded an equal opportunity to participate in and benefit from the programs, services, and activities of the University through the identification and enactment of reasonable modifications to institutional policies and procedures, the provision of effective auxiliary aids and services, and to educational services.